leosuojarvi/hue_controller_with_opencv/README.md

 Hint: use your mobile phone as webcamera with for example DroidCam and place it on the table with the camera facing up.

-Used libraries: cv2, time, numpy, phue
+Used libraries: cv2, time, numpy, phue, mediapipe, math